EARnagram/lessons/sec3/consuming_3rd_party_apis/README.md

 deliverer_ that has read _the one book_ that catalogs the entire libary.

-By the end of this lesson, I hope that you are that __"Man of the Book"__, that can lead us to the "legible books" of the internet.
+By the end of this lesson, I hope that you are that __"Person of the Book"__, that can lead us to the "legible books" of the internet.

 #### Using RESTful Web Services